 - 4.4.3.1 In order to promote the further prosperity of the village and Parish, it is vital that modern infrastructure is provided and it is recognised that new development may require supporting infrastructure to avoid placing additional pressures on existing infrastructure.
 Therefore it is essential new development either mitigates its impact through the development itself or through necessary contributions, most likely to be secured through the Community Infrastructure Levy (CIL) charges or though planning obligations (if in excess of the NPPG thresholds), which can then be invested in the local infrastructure.
-Thus, the development will be required to address necessary infrastructure requirements in order to avoid any adverse impacts of development for the benefit of existing and future occupiers. - 4.4.3.2 Village surveys showed a lot of concern over parking within the village primarily around the recreational ground and the Village Hall/school/church area and in the Forewood Rise development.
+Thus, the development will be required to address necessary infrastructure requirements in order to avoid any adverse impacts of development for the benefit of existing and future occupiers. - 4.4.3.2 Village surveys showed a lot of concern over parking within the village primarily around the recreational ground and the Village Hall/School/Church area and in the Forewood Rise development.
 Therefore, any new development should be entirely self-sufficient with off-street parking such that residents do not need to park on the surrounding roads.

-- Because public transport is poor and reliance on cars is high in this area, care should be taken not to underestimate the number of parking spaces required per dwelling.
+Because public transport is poor and reliance on cars is high

+- in this area, care should be taken not to underestimate the number of parking spaces required per dwelling.
 There is general support for improving parking where possible and a proposal has been put forward for a small parking area for about twelve cars in the field beside the top entrance to the churchyard.
 The parking area would need to be designed and landscaped carefully and appropriately for the setting.
 Amenity benches could be introduced to enable enjoyment of the view across the valley for visitors and walkers.
-These facilities are to be coordinated so as to enhance and support the use of adjacent amenities including the Village Hall, Parish Room, school.
+These facilities are to be coordinated so as to enhance and support the use of adjacent amenities including the Village Hall, Parish Room and School.
 Footpath 6a, which runs through the same field, should connect to the car park to allow ease of access to the footpath network.
-A Landscape and Visual Appraisal can be found in the Background Documentation. - 4.4.3.3 In order to reflect village consultation regarding parking issues within the village, it is necessary that any new development that generates a parking demand includes parking provision in line with the relevant standards.
-The current standards are 'Guidance for Parking at Non Residential Development' and 'Guidance for Parking at New Residential Development' produced by East Sussex County Council.
+The landowner will need to contact the East Sussex Rights of Way team about altering footpath 6a.
+The preference is to end footpath 6a at the car park, instead of by the Manor but the final decision will be made by East Sussex.
+A Landscape and Visual Appraisal of the proposed car park is referenced in Appendix 3. - 4.4.3.3 In order to reflect village consultation regarding parking issues within the village, it is necessary that any new development that generates a parking demand includes parking provision in line with the relevant standards.
+The current standards are 'Guidance for Parking at Non Residential Development' and 'Guidance for Parking at New

+Residential Development' produced by East Sussex County Council.
 If these standards are later updated during the plan period, the policy relates to any subsequent standards.

-4.4.3.4 On the adoption of the NDP, a quarter of all CIL receipts within the Parish will revert to the Parish Council for addressing Local Infrastructure.
+4.4.3.4 On the adoption of the CNDP, a quarter of all CIL receipts within the Parish will revert to the Parish Council for addressing Local Infrastructure.
 At the present time, the Parish Council, via village surveys, have identified the village hall (or other community facilities) and improvements to the footpath between parts of the village to be priorities to which any monies would be spent but this will be reviewed throughout the plan period to ensure investment is directed where it is most needed.